IwonaKrysp/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+variable x in line 4, only exist inside function block, whereas variable in line 1 is global variable.

 ## Question 2

 Take a look at the following code: